 While I had to wait with my sewing with jersey practice for about two weeks (until the new twin needle arrived), you do not have to wait to read more about my jersey t-shirts.
-Having left off in my last blog post on ‘sewing with jersey’ rather pessimistically with a broken needle and somewhat broken dreams… I feel that it is important to put jersey back into a more positive light.
+Having left off in my last blog post on ‘sewing with jersey’ rather pessimistically with a broken needle and somewhat broken dreams… I feel that it is important to put jerseys back into a more positive light.

 More Sewing with Jersey Practice

-I started off with the V-neck shirt as it seemed more straight forward to me (because this special cuff jersey still scared me a bit).
+I started off with the V-neck shirt as it seemed more straightforward to me (because this special cuff jersey still scared me a bit).
 The jersey I chose this time was lighter and more soft.
 It was very nice to work with and the outcome was so much better than the first trial.

-Having my ‘lessons learnt’ list from noted down in my sewing diary, I knew exactly what to pay attention to.
-I finished off the seams on sleeves and lower hem with my newly imported (super expensive) twin needle and cut off the excess fabric.
+Having my ‘lessons learned’ list noted down in my sewing diary, I knew exactly what to pay attention to.
+I finished off the seams on the sleeves and lower hem with my newly imported (super expensive) twin needle and cut off the excess fabric.
 The sleeves are slightly longer which I feel is a bit more ‘elegant’ (if a jersey t-shirt can actually be elegant at all).
 The overall length of the shirt is also better and not too short or not too long.

 Round-neck Shirt 2.0

 My second challenge for this shirt was to try out the overlock machine again to finish off the inside seams.
 I had refrained from this for the last shirt as it was such a hassle to thread the twin needle.
-Now I sat down with my manual and did it slowly, step-by-step.
+Now I sat down with my manual and did it slowly, step by step.
 And it worked much better than the first time.

 I chose the option of having the seam finished off and cut in one go.
-If the machine works properly it is actually an amazingly fast alternative to using a zigzag stich.
+If the machine works properly it is actually an amazingly fast alternative to using a zigzag stitch.
 But it needs more practice and a lot of patience (which I often don’t have)!

 My first pretty Jersey Shirts

 I guess you can see from my smile in these photos that I am much more comfortable wearing these shirts.
 They fit well and look good as well.
 The grey one is a bit ‘too boring’ for my taste, but the glitter in the cuff fabric makes a bit up for this.
-And I can tell you that I actually wore this jersey shirt a lot during the Covid-19 lock down of the last months. 🙂
+And I can tell you that I actually wore this jersey shirt a lot during the Covid-19 lockdown of the last months. 🙂

 Sewing with French Terry